dotnet/docfx/Documentation/tutorial/intro_template.md

 *Preprocessor*
 --------------------
 *Renderer*s take the input data model produced by the document processor and render them into output files.
 Sometimes the input data model is not exactly what the *Renderer*s want.
-The Template System introduces the concept of *Preprocessor* to transform the input data model into exactly what the *Renderers* want.
+The template system introduces the concept of *Preprocessor* to transform the input data model into exactly what the *Renderers* want.
 We call the data model returned by the *Preprocessor* the *View Model*.
 The *View Model* is the data model applied to the *Renderers*.

 ### Naming rule for *Preprocessor*
 The naming of the *Preprocessor* follows the naming of the *Renderer*, with file extension changes to `.js`: `<renderer_file_name_without_extension>.js`.